 Removal from the Habito and other lender panels: Why they do it and how to get reinstated

-• Persistent delays in registering security on behalf of Habito Delays or failure to register the Habito charge may result in referral to external lawyers of Habito to complete outstanding requirements.
+• Significant delays in registering security on behalf of Habito Delays or failure to register the Habito charge may result in referral to external lawyers of Habito to complete outstanding requirements.

-• How long does the application process take when applying to be reinstated onto the Habito conveyancing panel?
+• Is there a fee to be reinstated onto the Habito conveyancing panel?

-• What are the next steps open to me if our Habito panel reinstatement application is refused and the client of the firm has a mortgage offer with the Habito?
+• What are the consequences if our Habito panel reinstatement application is declined and the client of the firm has a mortgage application with the Habito?

-• Is there a cost to be reinstated onto the Habito conveyancing panel?
+• Can you outline the application protocol to revert back onto the Habito conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking Habito panel reinstatement is to ensure that your firm is not removed off of the Habito conveyancing panel in the first place.